wairas/hsi-website/docs/happy/happy_tools/happy-sub-images.md

                         the OPEX JSON file with the annotated white reference if it cannot be determined automatically (default:
                         None)
-  --writer CMDLINE      the writer to use for saving the generated sub-images
-                        (default: happy-writer)
   -n, --dry_run         whether to omit generating any data or creating
                         directories (default: False)
+  -R DIR, --resume_from DIR
-  --resume_from DIR     The directory to restart the processing with (all
-                        determined dirs preceding this one get skipped) (default: None)
+                        The directory to restart the processing with (all determined dirs preceding this one get skipped) (default: None)
+  -I FILE, --run_info FILE
-  --run_info FILE       The JSON file to store some run information in.
+                        The JSON file to store some run information in.
                         (default: None)
   -V {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The logging level to use. (default: WARN)